huniduu/hunidu/README.md

-# honidu
+# hunidu
-downloads for honidu
+downloads for hunidu